 Sunlight comes from the energy emitted in the form of electromagnetic radiation given off of the hot surface of the sun.
 So the sun’s radiation spectrum matches a 5800 K blackbody.

+The amount of sunlight falling on the earth’s atmosphere changes over a year by about 6.6% due to the variation in the earth/sun distance, and solar activity variations cause sunlight to change up to 1%.
 Additionally, all the radiation that reaches the ground passes through the atmosphere, which modifies the spectrum by absorption and scattering.
 As we can see, the specific physical and spectroscopic properties of sunlight are different in different parts of the world, year, day, and even altitude.
 In addition, due to the earth’s curved surface, the sun’s radiation that reaches the earth’s surface does not strike all areas of the planet at the same angle.
 For example, when the sun is nearly overhead it hits directly near the equator but more obliquely near the poles.

 Even though our eyes only perceive the visible portion of the electromagnetic spectrum, other wavelengths produced by the sun (such as UV or IR) also play an important role in many photochemical processes.
 For example, depending on the type of chlorophyll, plants can absorb wavelengths that range from the UV to the IR to produce useful energy.
 Additionally, materials (organic or inorganic) can be designed to absorb light in a broad spectrum of wavelengths even outside of visible light.